eclipse-tractusx/traceability-foss/docs/user-manual.md

 ### Parts

-List view of the own manufactured (asBuilt) or planned (asPlanned) parts and batches.
+List view of the own manufactured (asBuilt) or planned (asPlanned) parts and batches as well as supplier/customer parts.
-You can adjust the view of tables by activating/deactivating the tables.
+You can adjust the view of tables by clicking on the fullscreen icon to maximize or minimize the view to the half of the full width.

 ![parts-list-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/parts-list-view.png)

 #### Parts table

 A table view split into the different BOM lifecycle phases (AsBuilt / AsPlanned) of a part.
 By default, both tables are displayed.
-Adjustment of the view of tables can be done by activating/deactivating the tables via the buttons „AS BUILT“ and „AS PLANNED“.
+Adjustment of the view of tables can be done by activating/deactivating the fullscreen width of the tables.

 Between the views, there is a slider to adjust the view to make either the left or the right table more visible.
-Alternatively, you can use the view toggle to adjust the visibility of the tables.

 Both tables can be sorted, filtered, and searched.

+Pre-filtration buttons can be toggled to only show own/supplier/customer parts in the table.
 The global search bar at the top returns part results from both tables.

 Choosing the filter input field for any column and typing in any character will show filter suggestions.